 There’s no way around it—starting your own business can feel intimidating and scary.
 Going down the entrepreneurial road means entering uncharted territory, and it can bring several challenges.

 As a result, many merchants decide to start with an Etsy vs Shopify store.
-Sellers list their products within the platform’s established marketplace as a product discovery tool.
-This helps buffer some of the risk by making it easier for customers to discover their brand and products.
+Etsy.com sellers list their products within the platform’s established marketplace as a product discovery tool.
+This helps buffer some of the risks by making it easier for customers to discover their Etsy shop, brand, and products.